kephalian/sanDirSync/README.md

 ## GUI versions for wxPython and pyside6 are also available.
 Exe  version under release.

 Exe File will be flagged by some Anti-virus as it is not signed Windows executable.
 I don't have money to pay these mobsters for a code execution certificate.
-Please go through the Python code yourself and judge if this is a malicious software!
+Please go through the Python code yourself and judge if this open source project is a malicious software!

 ## Features